Key takeaways

 Weight gain after hysterectomy is common, but not inevitable.

-Below, we explore how to lose weight after hysterectomy, why weight gain happens in the first place, and what makes some women more at risk than others.
+Below, we explore how to lose weight after hysterectomy, why weight gain happens, and what makes some people more susceptible than others.

 How to lose weight after hysterectomy: 5 steps